gongwolf/NID-GPT/README.md

-# The Evaluation of Generative AI Methods for NIDS
+# Is Synthetic Data from Generative Models Ready for
+Network Intrusion Detection Systems?

 ## Installation
 Add the root of this folder to the ```PYTHONPATH``` variable.